-The corrosion resistance of Coldur-A® is also extremely impressive and is considered to be superior to that of brass with an excellent resistance to a number of corrosive environments.
-It offers a superb resistance to most types of fresh water, stagnant sea water or slow moving, saline spray and fog, enabling it to be a classic choice for boat building and marine hardware.
+The corrosion resistance of Coldur-A® is also extremely impressive and is considered to be superior to that of brass with excellent resistance to a number of corrosive environments.
+It offers superb resistance to most types of freshwater, stagnant seawater or slow-moving, saline spray, and fog, enabling it to be a classic choice for boat building and marine hardware.
 It also has a resistance to a number of potentially corrosive acids, salts, alkalis and organic chemicals including sulfuric acid, organic acids, chlorides, diluted hydrochloric acid and sulfates, enabling its use in the food, chemical and brewing industries.

 It strongly resists stress corrosion cracking and is also free from the issues of dezincification.
 However, it is not ideal for use with some sulfides, acid chromates, nitric acid, or oxidizing salts such as ferric chloride.

 - High strength properties

 - Attractive coloration

 - Low magnetic permeability

 - Readily weldable